 While Gladbach was not among the sixteen teams invited for the first Bundesliga season in 1963, the top tier of German football could not evade them for long.
 Indeed, the club earned their promotion only three years later, at the same time as Bayern Munich.
 Most of the credit for the club's meteoric rise to excellence goes to Hennes Weisweiler, a coach who brought a breath of fresh air to the club with his brand of attacking football.

 With Weisweiler at the helm and talented young players like Berti Vogts and Jupp Heynckes in the team, Gladbach became a powerhouse of German football in the 70s.
 During this golden era, the club won all five of its Bundesliga titles, their second DFB-Pokal and reach four European finals.

 With the club having to sell most of its best players in order to avoid bankruptcy, their fantastic run soon came to an end.
 After winning its third DFB-Pokal in 1995, Gladbach stopped being regulars in the top half of the Bundesliga and started spending most of its time flirting with the relegation zone.

 In 2004, the team moved from the old Bökelberg stadium to the new Stadion im Borussia-Park (Borussia Park) with capacity of 46,279 seats.

 By Martin Wahl

-Borussia Mönchengladbach club badge has shifted design several times over the years.
-A common feature is most versions I the letter B, that of course stands for Borussia.
-The current version is in black and white, but in earlier version the green color has also been present.
+The club badge of Borussia Mönchengladbach has shifted its design several times over the years.
+A common feature in most versions is the letter B, which of course stands for Borussia.
+The current version is in black and white, but in earlier versions green color has also been present.